Sack of Antwerp: Consequences

-This shocking event stiffened many in the Netherlands, even many Catholics, against the Spanish Habsburg monarchy; and further tarnished Philip's declining reputation.
-The States General, influenced by the sack, signed the Pacification of Ghent only four days later, unifying the rebellious provinces with the loyal provinces with the goal of removing all Spanish soldiers from the Netherlands, as well as stopping the persecution of heretics.
-This effectively destroyed every accomplishment the Spanish had made in the past 10 years, since the start of the Dutch Revolt.
+This shocking event stiffened many in the Netherlands, even many Catholics, against the Spanish Habsburg monarchy and further tarnished Philip's declining reputation.
+The States General, influenced by the sack, signed the Pacification of Ghent only four days later, unifying the rebellious provinces with the loyal provinces to remove all Spanish soldiers from the Netherlands, as well as stop the persecution of heretics.
+This effectively destroyed every accomplishment the Spanish had made in the past 10 years since the Dutch Revolt started.

 Furthermore, it brought about the ruin of the Antwerp Cloth Market.
 English traders, not wishing to risk visiting a town that now resembled a war zone, sought out new commercial links.
 By 1582, all English trade to Antwerp had ceased.
-The city's large Jewish population was especially hard hit and Antwerp subsequently lost its status as one of the richest, most influential cities in Europe; it recovered but was never to recapture its former glory.
+The city's large Jewish population was especially hard hit.
+Antwerp subsequently lost its status as one of Europe's most prosperous, influential cities; it recovered but was never to recapture its former glory.

-The sack led to Antwerp's decline from the economic, financial and cultural center of the Netherlands and paved the way for Amsterdam's rise.
+The sack led to Antwerp's decline from the Netherlands' economic, financial, and cultural center and paved the way for Amsterdam's rise.

 This event also added to Spain's Black Legend.